SolraBizna/advent_2023/README.md

 I'm leaving the source code of the point at which I gave up on my solution in here.
 It solves part 1.
 I tried to put together various root solvers to solve part 2 but it wasn't good enough.
 I tried to understand the math well enough to solve it myself but I got nothing but a headache from that.
 Meanwhile, over a thousand people have "solved the puzzle" by shoving a system of equations into MATLAB or Z3 by hand, and they all got their gold stars.

 Well, if that's the standard, I'm getting mine and moving the fuck on.

+[Edit after the fact]

+Here's a better metaphor.
+I'm on day 24 of a 25-day painting contest.
+I'm partly here because I watched the previous years and loved watching all the painters get better by painting with different materials, subjects, etc. Going outside their comfort zones and honing their craft.
+So imagine my surprise when I find out that day 24's painting challenge is "3D print a Benchy".

+If I encounter a complex system of linear equations "in the wild", I'll break out Octave or pull up Wolfram Alpha and I'll solve it that way.
+Just like how if I need a Benchy I'd use a 3D printer and not a paintbrush.
+But this was a *painting* contest, not a *usually painting but occasionally other barely-related things* contest!

+I'm really unreasonably upset about this.